MetaSolutionsAB/rowstore/README.md

 ## License

-[MetaSolutions AB](http://www.metasolutions.se) licenses this work under the terms of the Apache License 2.0 (the "License"); you may not use this file except in compliance with the License.
+[MetaSolutions AB](http://www.metasolutions.se) licenses this work under the terms of the Apache License 2.0 (the "License"); you may not use this work except in compliance with the License.
 See the `LICENSE.txt` file distributed with this work for the full License.